-Community is not defined by time and space limitations, but by the value and the meaning of the interactions between people.
-Retaining former members in your community, or establishing connections with member’s friends that share similar values and interests can be useful.
-They might have the expertise to help your current members (and vise versa).
+A community is not defined by time and space limitations, but by the value and the meaning of the interactions between people.
+Retaining former members in your community, or establishing connections with members’ friends that share similar values and interests can be useful as they might have the expertise to help your current members (and vise versa).

 However, once your community grows above a certain point, it will be impossible to rely only on your memory to make such meaningful introductions.
 So how do you keep up?

-Regardless if you’re using a coworking CRM, a spreadsheet or some kind of dedicated tool for the purpose, you’ll need a way to keep track of all member information and make it easily accessible.
-You can also come up with some sort of tagging mechanism to easily source the information you need to bring value.
+Regardless if you’re using a coworking CRM, a spreadsheet or some kind of dedicated tool for the purpose, you’ll need a way to keep track of all essential information and make it easily accessible.
+You can also come up with some sort of tagging mechanism to easily source the information you need.

 Think about how you can use technology to increase member visibility and allow people to connect with each other directly.
 Basically, an online community that can grow on its own and can be nurtured with less effort.
 We’ll cover this specific topic in a later post in more detail, so stay tuned.

 Being focused on hospitality is essential for the success of coworking spaces.
 But, be cautious to what extent you want to stretch your hospitality service, as too much of it can ‘steal’ the feeling of commitment to the community.
-Be caring, but let people manage themselves, too.
+Be caring, but let people sometimes take the initiative too.

-Here’s a simple example: if a member comes to you with an idea of an event that might be interesting to other people in the space, tell them “Sounds good.
-When would you like to do it?” and support them in organizing it.
+Here’s a simple example: If a member comes to you with an idea of an event that might be interesting to other people in the space, you might want to let them actively participate in the organization process.

-Whether it allows companies to meet their new big client without even leaving the office or helps young startups to grow, or simply gives an opportunity for knowledge sharing or wearing pants; a community is something that adds both human and business value.
+Whether it allows companies to meet their new big client without even leaving the office or helps young startups grow, or simply gives an opportunity for knowledge sharing, a vibrant community is something that adds both human and business value.

-Community is the core, the foundation, the inner spirit of a coworking space.
+A community is the core, the foundation, the inner spirit of a coworking space.
 It’s what attracts people.
-It’s an enigma that’s often difficult to explain, but yet, it’s why we’re all in Coworking, after all.
+It’s an enigma that’s often difficult to explain, but yet, it’s why we’re all in love with coworking, after all.